 - Invest most of your time building your own asset instead of someone else’s and still benefit from other people’s marketing channels.

-(Web traffic automation does not require the use of black hat methods!)
+(Web traffic automation does not need to involve the use of black hat methods!)

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System